ajshiff/portfolio-builder/README.md

 - Make sure your `PortfolioFile.json` is an array of objects.

 - None of the keys on the object are required, but including all of the keys from the example are recommended.

+- If you wish to explicitly define a key, but leave it empty, assign it a litteral `null` value.
+If you use an empty string (`""`), that empty string will be treated as a normal string, as if you intended it to show up in your portfolio page.

 - The `skills` property must be an array, or else your value will appear as one skill.